Masterminds/sprig/docs/paths.md

 Examples:

-- Running on Linux or MacOS the filesystem path is separated by the slash character (`/`):
+- Running on Linux or macOS the filesystem path is separated by the slash character (`/`):
   `/home/user/file`, `/etc/config`;
 - Running on [Windows](https://en.wikipedia.org/wiki/Microsoft_Windows)
   the filesystem path is separated by the backslash character (`\`):